Duncanma/Blog/content/Blog/ok-i-think-i-can-stop-book-spotting.md

 ---
 date: 2006-02-18T17:41:00+00:00
-title: Ok, I think I can stop book-spotting&#8230;
+title: Ok, I think I can stop book-spotting...
 type: posts
 ---
 It may not be everywhere, especially outside of the US, but it seems to be on its way....